mananvijay7/Cent-Wise/README.md

 ## Key Features 🚀

 1. Login and Signup

-   Allows user to create a new profile or login into existing account
+   Allows the user to create a new profile or login into an existing account

 2. Forgot password functionality

-   Allows user to reset their password, with the forgot password functionality, using the nodeMailer
+   Allows the user to reset their password, with the forgot password functionality, using the nodeMailer

 3. Google Authentication

-   Users can create and log-in into the application using their google accounts
+   Users can create and log in to the application using their Google accounts

 4. Expense Tracking:
    A. Easily log and categorize shared expenses.
    B. Settle Up logged expenses

-5. Real-time Balances:
+6. Real-time Balances:
    Keep track of who owes money and who is owed in real-time

-6. Group Bill Splitting:
+7. Group Bill Splitting:
    Calculate and distribute costs among group members

-7. View Charts:
+8. View Charts:

-   Visual representation of the amount you owe and the amount you are owed in the form of pie-charts
+   Visual representation of the amount you owe and the amount you are owed in the form of pie charts

-8. Update User Profile:
+9. Update User Profile:

-   Allows user to update the peronal profile details
+   Allows users to update the personal profile details

-9. Profile picture:
+10. Profile picture:
    Used Multer to add the functionality for uploading and updating user profile display picture

-10. Invite friends:
+11. Invite friends:
     Send an email to friends using the invite friends functionality

 ## CentWise - Object Model Diagram 🌐